wangzhou/uadk/docs/wd_design.md

     };
 ```

 Most fields of "uacce_dev_info" are parsed from sysfs node.
+This structure
+is used in Warpdrive helper layer.
+And it won't be exported to user application.

 ### struct wd_chan